-Coffee is enjoyed in every country globally, and it has a long history dating back to 850AD.
-The concept has remained essentially the same all that time, but the choice of beverage has developed massively.
-There’s now an incredible variety of coffees to choose from, and it can actually be quite difficult to determine what sets each one apart.
+Coffee has a long history dating back to 850AD.
+The concept has remained essentially the same all that time, but there’s now an incredible variety of coffees to choose from.
+The only challenge now is telling them apart.

 2. Caffeine Levels